-Since currently all tyres have to meet the limits set by Regulation (EC) No 661/2009, only the top category of the labelling Regulation (N $\leq$ LV -3) can provide an additional incentive.
-In Table 11 the limits values for C1 tyres according to Regulation (EC) No 611/2009 are listed.
+Since currently all tyres have to meet the limits set by Regulation (EC) No 661/2009, only the top category of the labelling Regulation ($N \le LV - 3$) can provide an additional benefit.
+In Table 14 the limit values for C1 tyres according to Regulation (EC) No 611/2009 are listed.
 The proposed limits that are 3 dB below the limit values are presented in the last column.
 Compliance with these limits will mean the tyres fall within the best performing class of labelling Regulation (EC) No 1222/2009.